This post may contain affiliate links. Read my full disclosure policy.

 - 1 medium eggplant – cut into a small dice ( 4 cups)

 - 14 ounce can crushed or diced tomatoes

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

-- ¼ teaspoon red chili flakes
+- 1/4 teaspoon red chili flakes, more to taste

 - Splash red wine

-- 2 tablespoons slice olives ( like green or kalamata)
+- 3 tablespoons slice olives ( like green or kalamata)

 - Garnish: fresh Italian parsley, grated Romano or Parmesan cheese, or a drizzle olive oil

-- Pre heat oven to 425F
+- Preheat oven to 425F

 - While the squash is roasting make the Eggplant Puttanesca sauce.

-- Add diced onion and eggplant, and saute, stirring often for 3-4 minutes.
-Add garlic and red bell pepper, turn heat down to medium and continue cooking until eggplant is tender, about 10 more minutes.
+- In a large heavy bottom skillet or dutch oven, heat 3 tablespoons oil over med-high heat.
+Add diced onion and eggplant, and saute, stirring often for 4-5 minutes.
+Add garlic and red bell pepper, turn heat down to medium and continue cooking until eggplant is tender, about 10-12 more minutes, stirring occasionally.

 - Alternatively, you can serve this right out of the spaghetti squash shell ( making sure to season the squash, mixing with a fork before topping with the putttanesca.